 The differences in cancer biology are becoming clear, but there are also differences in how men and women respond to treatment, particularly in relation to the levels of toxicity experienced.
 This has been investigated by Anna Dorothea Wagner, a gastrointestinal cancer specialist and expert in gender medicine at the University Hospital of Lausanne, Switzerland.
 Gender medicine studies how diseases differ between men and women.
 From her clinical observations she saw a higher percentage of women than men hospitalised due to the toxicity of their cancer treatment.
 “Up to now, we really considered men and women as [the same], and I had the impression that this is not right,” says Wagner.

 “In oncology, there is a lack of knowledge… there are a few reports about higher toxicity in women, but very few authors have investigated this topic systematically,” she says.
 Wagner is starting to change this.
 An analysis of data amalgamated from four chemotherapy trials for oesophagogastric cancer confirmed her suspicions.
-She found that 16.7% of female patients experienced serious side effects, compared to 9.5% of men.
+She found that serious nausea and vomiting (grade 3 or above) was experienced by 16.7% of female patients, but only 9.5% of male patients.
+All grade toxicities were also significantly higher among women than men for diarrhoea, stomatitis and alopecia, with a trend towards significance in neutropenia and febrile neutropenia.
 A separate study of early-stage colon cancer using a database of 28,636 patients also confirmed that women are at greater risk for the majority of toxicities.

 Women appear to be more susceptible to the toxicity of different types of chemotherapy drugs, including increased risk of acute haematologic toxicity, and toxicities such as mucositis, nausea, vomiting, alopecia and cardiotoxicity.
 This seems to be the case among patients treated for colorectal, small-cell and non–small-cell lung cancers, Hodgkin lymphoma, glioblastoma, Ewing sarcoma and osteosarcoma.
 There is also evidence of differences in children, with girls treated for acute lymphoblastic leukaemia experiencing higher rates of toxicity than boys, showing this is unlikely to be just an issue of size.